Contact Us • Site Map • Search

 p 303.202.2965 • f 303.202.2967

-Living in Jefferson CountyJefferson County is the gateway to the majestic Rocky Mountains.
+Living in Jefferson CountyJefferson County is the gateway to the beautiful Rocky Mountains.
 Located on the western edge of metropolitan Denver, it offers a diversified geographical setting, from urban and rural communities to thriving mountain communities.

 Jefferson County's award-winning Open Space Program is one of the most ambitious in the nation, preserving access to nature for an increasingly urbanized population.
-Eighteen open space parks and facilities offer scenic settings, picnic facilities, hiking, camping, wildlife viewing, cross country skiing, horseback riding and other recreational activities to area residents.
+Twenty-eight open space parks and facilities offer scenic settings, picnic facilities, hiking, camping, wildlife viewing, cross country skiing, horseback riding and other recreational activities to area residents.

 Jefferson County has more to offer than just physical beauty, including several cultural amenities, quick access to a major downtown business district, and various shopping opportunities.
 Jefferson County also has a variety of housing options for everyone from business executives to first-time home buyers and has a nationally acclaimed school district.
 Residents and businesses also have convenient access to higher educational institutions such as the University of Colorado, Colorado School of Mines, Colorado Christian University, Red Rocks Community College, Front Range Community College, and Arapahoe Community College.